 Most earthquakes occur when adjacent blocks of land move along fractures in the earth’s crust known as faults.
 The bedrock of New Zealand is cut through with faults, but most are geologically old and pose little threat of earthquake activity.
-Faults that have moved one or more times in the last 120,000 years, however, are considered likely to move again.
-These are classified as active faults.
+Faults that have moved in the last 120,000 years are considered likely to move again and are classified as active faults.
 The evidence of most active faults is that they repeatedly break the earth’s surface.

 Scarps and other landscape features

 Features in the landscape can often indicate the presence of active faults.
 When land along a fault has ruptured, it may produce a break in the surface, known as a fault scarp.
 For example, during the 1929 Murchison earthquake a scarp over 4.5 metres high formed along part of the White Creek Fault.

 Repeated upward movement of land along a fault can create steep hillslopes and, over geological time, build mountains.
 Many of New Zealand’s mountain ranges have been uplifted by thousands of separate offset movements along active faults – for example, the Remutaka and Tararua ranges along the Wairarapa Fault, the Inland and Seaward Kaikōura ranges along the Clarence and Hope faults, and the western side of the Southern Alps along the Alpine Fault.

 Movements often shatter the bedrock along a fault during repeated earthquakes.
 Streams or glaciers easily erode broken-up rock along fault lines, producing distinctive linear valleys.
 Fault movement can also offset landscape features, and streams may develop right-angle bends where they cross faults.